 Welcome to the Children's Department!
-My name is Miss Lauren, and I am the Children's Librarian.
-Miss Kristina is also here to help whenever you have any questions.
 Our goal is to make sure that you leave the library with the materials you need to help your children succeed in reading, learning, and fulfilling their curiosity with the world.

 Within the Children's Department there are a variety of books for every age and reading comfort level.
 There are picture books (also called "Easy Books") for many reading levels.
 There are also "Easy Readers" that help beginning readers and strengthen reading ability for children already reading.
 Beyond our books for beginning readers, there is also a large fiction section to continue strengthening children's reading skills and build their interest for reading.
 The nonfiction section can help answer questions your children may have about the world, its people, and every other subject you can think of!
 This section is also a fabulous resource to help your child succeed in school assignments and projects.